|Service||women’s experiences of the community drug and alcohol treatement system research|

 |Commissioning Lead||Alethea Fuller|

-If you are interested in working with the Office of the West Midlands Police and Crime Commissioner to conduct this research, then please submit a proposal to Imogen Cheatham firstname.lastname@example.org by 10am, Monday 18th October 2021.
+If you are interested in working with the Office of the West Midlands Police and Crime Commissioner and The JABBS Foundation to conduct this research, then please submit a research proposal to Imogen Cheatham at [email protected] by 5pm, Friday 1st July 2022.

-The research proposal should be a concise and coherent summary of your proposed research questions.
-It should outline the general area of study within which your research falls, referring to the current state of knowledge and any recent debates on the topic, as well as demonstrate the originality of your proposed research.
-Please also indicate the cost of your proposed research activity if possible.
+The research proposal should be a concise and coherent summary of your proposed research plan and methodology and detail how you will deliver against the research specification above*.
+Please also indicate a cost breakdown of your proposed research activity if possible.